Thick and smooth maple syrup with a rich maple flavor. Skip the store bought syrup and easily make your own at home with just 5 simple ingredients!

 - Remove from heat, then add extracts.
 Remove from heat and let sit for 5 minutes.
 Then stir in the maple extract and vanilla extract.

 - Serve and enjoy!
-Serve over pancakes or allow to cool and then place in jars.
+Serve the pancake syrup over breakfast favorites or allow to cool and place in jars.

 To store the syrup, let cool completely then add to mason jar (or any type of covered jar).
 It will keep for about 1 to 2 months if stored in a covered jar in the refrigerator.